Free online storage

 What you get for free: 10GB with an individual file size limit of 250MB.

-If you pay: For £4/month you get 100GB of space, and a file size limit of 2GB.
+If you pay: For £11/month or £96/year (equivalent to £8/month) you get 100GB of space, and a file size limit of 5GB.
 Compare this with others.

-Box offers the ability to share files via links with passwords, expiration dates and restricted download access, as well as assign tasks, leave comments and get notifications when files are altered.
+Box offers the ability to share files securely via links with passwords, expiration dates and restricted download access, as well as assign tasks, edit simultaneously with others and leave comments.
 This makes it particularly useful if you store and access files for collaborative work regularly.

-Popular with MSE's tech team, OneDrive (previously SkyDrive) is Microsoft's free online storage offering.
+Once known as SkyDrive, OneDrive is Microsoft's online storage offering.
 You need to have an Outlook.com (previously Hotmail or Live Mail) account, but as this email service is free, it's worth setting one up just for the free storage.

 What you get for free: 5GB.
 Students get 1TB of storage free.